MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-01/README.md

 Time: ~15 minutes.

 ## Why facets first
 Facets show you how many distinct values live in a column.
 They make patterns and outliers obvious without editing data.
-Starting with facets prevents accidental over-normalization and helps you focus on the highest-impact fixes.
+Starting with facets prevents accidental over-editing and helps you focus on the highest-impact fixes.

 ## Steps
 1) **Do:** Open OpenRefine and create a new project from `collection_export_raw.csv` (choose comma-separated).